xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 - 4x 10G / 4x 25G / 4x 100G breakout is supported on port-8

-### Breakout port configurations through Retimer / Gear box
+### Breakout Port configurations through Retimer / Gear box

-This MPA has 2 PHY modules and 4x10 or 4x25 or 4x100 breakout configuration is supported on Port-8 without any restriction.
+This MPA has 2 PHY modules and 4x10 or 4x25 or 4x100 breakout configuration is supported only on Port-8 without any restriction.

 |                | 10 GbE  | 25 GbE | 100 GbE |